-Newhaven path gets in Paralympic Spirit
+Newhaven path gets in Paralympic spirit

 “People got a chance to try out the different bikes on a safe, traffic-free path, and experience the joy of cycling, whatever their ability.

 “Each year the Paralympians astound us with their incredible abilities.
 But you don’t have to be sporty to try cycling.
-There are so many different types of bike, from tricycles, to tandems, to handcycles or wheelchair cycles, there’s a bike for everyone to try.”
+There are so many different types of cycle, from tricycles, to tandems, to handcycles or wheelchair cycles, there’s a cycle for everyone to try.”

-Jamie Lloyd, Active Travel lead for Ouse Valley Climate Action and cycle partner in MoveAbility said “This was wonderful opportunity for local people with disabilities to come an enjoy the beautiful Ouse Valley Nature reserve while experiencing the joy and freedom that cycling provides.
-Cycling should be available to anyone who wants to, regardless of fitness or ability.
-This was an opportunity to show what can be done and how we should aspire to better cycling infrastructure, for people with disabilities.”

-The route has thousands of everyday users who travel on sections of it by foot, horse, wheelchair or bike.
+The route has thousands of everyday users who travel on sections of it by foot, wheelchair or bike.
+Each year some people attempt to complete the whole challenge route from.

 Around half of the UK’s Avenue Verte route is traffic-free.
 Popular sections include the Cuckoo Trail (East Sussex), the Worth Way/Forest Way (East and West Sussex) and the Wandle Trail (London).